What Is Agile Development? *

 Agile development is iterative by nature as compared to the linear approach the traditional waterfall model follows.
 An agile approach involves delivering small but functional pieces of work at regular intervals.
-As these small units of work get reviewed, feedback relayed on a continuous open line of communication, and the teams are better prepared for changes.
+Reviewing small units of work and relaying feedback on a continuous open line of communication, so that the teams is always available for changes.

 How Do Companies Practice Agile?